 The evidence is all around us – extreme weather conditions are on the rise.
-Last year, South Africa suffered an absolute battering at the hands of Mother Nature – one of the worst years on record.
+In 2017, South Africa suffered an absolute battering at the hands of Mother Nature – one of the worst years on record.
 Severe storms raged across the Western Cape, Gauteng and KwaZulu-Natal.
 Fires enveloped Knysna.
 A tornado even popped up just outside of Johannesburg.
 And then, of course, the catastrophic drought that continued to plague Cape Town, all the way into 2018.

 The upswing of disastrous climate events over the last couple of years is by no means confined to South Africa.
 2017 was the worst on record for weather-related insurance losses globally – estimated at a total of around US $344 billion.

 Hurricanes, typhoons, cyclones, fires, earthquakes.
 What happens in one part of the world has an inevitable impact on all others, and believe it or not – it also affects the price of insurance here in SA.

 So!
 It's safe to assume that the next disaster is just around the bend – slowly brewing out there in the middle of the ocean – and we need to protect ourselves and our property from whatever is coming.
 We spoke to our very own Gurus to find out what the best possible insurance products are for some of the more common catastrophes, and we got their recommendations.

 Hail – the word a sends a shiver down the spine of every car owner.
 Add in a little bit of rush hour traffic with everybody running for shelter, and you've got some pandemonium on your hands.